Skip to main content

 It was all caught in one quick test.

-“Calcium scoring is kind of the ultimate screening for telling us how much calcific plaque is in the coronary arteries,” says Nicholas Sullivan, DO, a radiologist with The Iowa Clinic.
+“Calcium scoring is kind of the ultimate screening for telling us how much calcific plaque is in the coronary arteries,” says a radiologist with The Iowa Clinic.
 “It’s easy to perform.
 It’s cost-effective.
 And it’s a good indicator of whether you have an issue that we need to look into further to prevent something potentially catastrophic.”

 Scary!
 How does calcium scoring work?